Fire to the Houseprojects!

 Identity and privilege politics are not only strategically ineffective, they also present a specious view of what ‘race’ is.
 Those who believe racism is a mere accumulation of individual intentions by unreflective persons suggest that racism could be abolished if we just raised enough consciousness among those in structurally higher positions of power.
 Racism becomes theorized as a problem of individual choice, as failed consumerism rather than institutionally administered violence.
 Such people imagine that deforestation could be stopped by purchasing e-books, that factory farming could be stopped by buying the right kind of milk at the supermarket.
 The wide menu of lifestyles that different groups of people consume within capitalism can only be understood as the management of their relative levels of hierarchy within capitalism.
 The real object of these activist trends is not a strategic destruction of racializing institutions, but rather to give people the opportunity to group into a culture of ‘critical whites’, a specialized cadre of ethical bureaucrats.
 In the end, reducing our response to racial abjection to a matter of lifestyle produces nothing but a disempowering leftist bureaucracy that attenuates hostility rather than expanding it into a subversive force.

 And yet, fights against racism do have a logical target – economic governance.
 That is to say, the aggregate of connective and disjunctive governmental techniques that concentrate value into nodes of social reproduction while consigning the ‘useless’ to derelict spaces and racialized social positions of institutional abandonment.
-Fascist ideology doesn’t come from the beliefs of fearful poor people, it comes from the state, from institutions like the ECB in Frankfurt– icons of austerity, scarcity, & limited resources which must be distributed out by a state to a limited number of people.
+Fascist ideology doesn’t come from the beliefs of fearful poor people, it comes from the state, from institutions like the ECB in Frankfurt– icons of austerity, scarcity, and limited resources which must be distributed out by a state to a limited number of people.
 By intimidating people with poverty, proclaiming an economic crisis draws society even closer to ideals of utilitarianism, competition and markets for harsher economization.
 Their proposed solution is a personification of social contradictions: they tell us that the Jews are manipulating the economy to their own benefit, that the Mexicans are taking all the jobs, that the lazy Greeks take island vacations with German bailout funds, and that the Muslims are endangering the freedom of the market.
 Poverty and suffering are not based on real shortages of food, housing and other wealth.
 It is the economy which uses state power to control the distribution of material resources and human activities.
 This order is guarded by a decision that some bodies can prosper, some will be allowed to enjoy expensive, specialized biological food, while others will be constantly thrown into prisons, warehoused in slums, left to capsize in the Mediterranean, or exterminated by incessant war.

 The demonstrations around the ECB opening in Frankfurt this spring presented (at least) two different strategic views of fights against austerity.